lgfischer/jMautic/readme.md

 Right now, jMautic is able to:

-- Access the Mautic REST API using OAuth2;
+- Access the Mautic REST API using Java (or any other JVM compatible language);
 - Read contacts;

 The implemented Mautic endpoints are accessible through the [MauticApi class](https://lgfischer.github.io/jMautic/latest/javadoc/com/leonardofischer/jmautic/MauticApi.html).